ubnetdef/website/content/courses/syssec.md

 ## Homework Assignments
-<p>Homework will generally be assigned each week, and will likely be based on the topics in the <a href="#class-schedule">class schedule</a>.
-Unless otherwise specified, they will be released and submitted at <a href="https://homework.ubnetdef.org/">homework.ubnetdef.org</a> (the "Homework Engine").</p>
+Homework will generally be assigned each week, and will likely be based on the topics in the [class schedule](#class-schedule).
+Unless otherwise specified, they will be released and submitted at [homework.ubnetdef.org](https://homework.ubnetdef.org/) (the "Homework Engine").

 ## Class Schedule